Kidney cancer

 The symptoms of kidney cancer are often difficult to detect at first, and kidney cancer is more often picked up during other routine testing.
 The main symptoms of kidney cancer are:

-- Blood in the urine
+- blood in the urine (haematuria)

-- Pain or pressure in the side or back
+- pain or pressure in the side or back

-- A mass or a lump in the side or back (though this is often too small to detect)
+- mass or a lump in the side or back (though this is often too small to detect)

 Causes of kidney cancer or why it occurs